gaultier/blog/detecting_goroutine_leaks_with_dtrace.md

 - `runtime.gc*`: see GC operations such as mark, sweep, marking roots
 - `runtime.*alloc*`: see memory allocator operations

-When used in conjunction with tracking functions from our code, like with did in the first DTrace snippet in this article, Go feels a lot less magic!
+When used in conjunction with tracking functions from our code, like we did in the first DTrace snippet in this article, Go feels a lot less magic!
 I wish I did that as a beginner.